SEN & Disability Arrangements

 The governors actively promote an inclusive education policy for pupils with special educational needs.
 They seek to offer equal opportunities for all pupils and aim to develop pupils’ potential and promote independent learning.

 The school follows both the Manchester Staged Procedures and the Code of Practice, for the assessment evaluation and provision of pupils needs.
-The school SEND register is reviewed and up-dated regularly.
+The school SEND list is reviewed and up-dated regularly.
 Provision is based, where possible, upon pupil needs, and is defined in the school S.E.N.D policy (available from the school).
 The governors seek to promote the involvement of parents at all stages, and seek to develop close liaison and co-operation with all outside agencies.

-If your child has an SEND ‘statement’ or Education and Health Care plan and is leaving primary school, your local education authority will write asking for your preference, they will then consult with us as to whether we can meet your child’s needs.
+If your child has an Education and Health Care plan and is leaving primary school, your local education authority will write asking for your preference, they will then consult with us as to whether we can meet your child’s needs.
 We will then ask you and your child to visit school before we make a response.
 The local authority will then write to say which school has a place for your child.

-More information about admissions for children with special education needs please see the Manchester City Council 'MCC-School places for children with special educational needs' link on this page.
+For more information about admissions for children with special education needs please see the Manchester City Council 'MCC-School places for children with special educational needs' link on this page.